qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 GRASS Options
 =============

-GRASS options may be set in :guilabel:`GRASS Options` dialog, which can be opened by right click on location or mapset item in the browser and choosing :guilabel:`GRASS Options`.
+GRASS options may be set in :guilabel:`GRASS Options` dialog, which can be opened by right clicking on the location or mapset item in the browser and then choosing :guilabel:`GRASS Options`.

 .. _sec_starting_grass:

 Starting the GRASS plugin
 =========================

-To use GRASS functionalities in |qg|, you must select and load the GRASS plugin with the Plugin Manager.
-Therefore, go to the menu :menuselection:`Plugins -->` |mActionShowPluginManager|
+To use GRASS functionalities in |qg|, you must select and load the GRASS plugin using the Plugin Manager.
+To do this, go to the menu :menuselection:`Plugins -->` |mActionShowPluginManager|
 :menuselection:`Manage Plugins`, select |checkbox| :guilabel:`GRASS` and click **[OK]**.